dieselfox1/fincommerce/docs/best-practices/coding-standards/css-sass-naming-conventions.md

 ## Prefixing

-As a WordPress plugin FinCommerce has to play nicely with WordPress core and other plugins/themes.
+As a finpress plugin FinCommerce has to play nicely with finpress core and other plugins/themes.
 To minimize conflict potential, all classes should be prefixed with `.fincommerce-`.

 ## Class names